|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 16, 1942

-the top turret "ran away" rotating out of control and firing, damaging the tail and rudder.
+On June 9, 1942 on a bombing mission, the top turret "ran away" rotating out of control and firing and caused damage to the tail and rudder.

 On June 19, 1942 took off from Longreach Airfield piloted by 1st Lt.
 Gilbert E. Erb on a local flight to practice night landings.

 While attempting to land in windy conditions near dark, this B-17 was lining up to land on the wrong side of a flare path.
-Realizing the error, the B-17 attempted to pull up quickly and the heavy replacement parts inside that were not properly stowed to shift, causing the bomber to dive into the ground killing the entire crew on impact.
+Realizing the error, the B-17 attempted to pull up quickly and the heavy replacement parts inside that were not properly stowed to shift, causing the bomber to dive into the ground killing everyone aboard on impact.
 This B-17 was officially stricken from the register on October 31, 1944.

-Remains of this B-17 still remain on Horn Island including an undercarriage leg in 1980.
+Until at least 1980, remains of this B-17 still remained on Horn Island (Ngurapai) including an undercarriage leg.

 Postwar, the remains of the crew were transported to the United States for final burial.
-McPherson, Penick, Schofield, Silva, Weisner and Wood are buried in a group burial at Jefferson Barracks National Cemetery at section 79 site 426A-B. The rest of the crew are presumed to be buried in private cemeteries in their hometowns.
+Six of the crew are buried in a group burial at Jefferson Barracks National Cemetery at section 79 site 426A-B including McPherson, Penick, Schofield, Silva, Weisner and Wood.

 "On July 16 the Battalion suffered its first casualties.
 Chaplain Albert M. Hart, T/5 Atwell E. Moore, Privates Albert W. Moore, Rufus B. Humphries, and Philip R. Mills were flying from Coen to Horn Island when the B-17 in which they were riding crashed while landing at Horn Island, killing all nineteen of the occupants instantly."